LeBron powers Lakers past Nuggets into NBA Finals

 “Every time you put on the purple and gold you think about his legacy, you think about him and what he meant to this franchise for 20-plus years,” James said of Bryant.

 The Lakers will take on the winners of the Eastern Conference final series between the Boston Celtics and Miami Heat.
-The Heat lead that series 3-2 with game six coming up on Monday.
+The Heat lead that series 3-2 with game six coming up today.

 “We're going to enjoy it tonight, but we understand we've got bigger fish to fry,” James said as the Western Conference title was celebrated on court.
 “We understand there's a bigger goal.